sealerio/sealer/docs/site/src/docs/advanced/use-kyverno-baseimage.md

 #### Step 2: get the kyverno install yaml and cache the image

-Download the install yaml of kyverno at `https://raw.githubusercontent.com/kyverno/kyverno/release-1.5/definitions/release/install.yaml`, you can replace the verion to what you want.
+Download the "install.yaml" of kyverno at `https://raw.githubusercontent.com/kyverno/kyverno/release-1.5/definitions/release/install.yaml`, you can replace the version to what you want.
 I use 1.5 in this demonstration.

 In order to use kyverno BaseImage in offline environment, you need to cache the image used in `install.yaml`.
 In this case, threr are two docker images need to be cached: `ghcr.io/kyverno/kyverno:v1.5.1` and `ghcr.io/kyverno/kyvernopre:v1.5.1`.
 So firstly rename them to `sea.hub:5000/kyverno/kyverno:v1.5.1` and `sea.hub:5000/kyverno/kyvernopre:v1.5.1` in the `install.yaml`, where `sea.hub:5000` is the private registry domain in your k8s cluster.
 Then create a file `imageList` with the following content: